 Prominent among those responsibilities is a duty to make sure children at the establishment avoid injury and illness.

-Beyond planning lessons and supervising playtime, day care and education professionals devote time to ensuring the health and safety of their wards.
 With that goal in mind, here are 6 tips aimed at making safety and good health security in child care and educational settings more achievable.

 Child care workers in Australia are required to have advanced credentials in first aid — namely in the management of asthma and anaphylaxis — as mandated by the Australian Children’s Education and Care Quality Authority (ACECQA).